tkrausjr/wcp-shutdown/README.md

 # WCP-shutdown
-WCP-Shutdown is simple Python script that you point to a vCenter and it is able to gracefully shutdown your TKGs environment.
+WCP-Shutdown is simple Python script that you point to a vCenter and it is able to gracefully shutdown your TKGs or vSphere with Tanzu environment.
+The use case for the script is in anticipation for planned maintenance to your vSphere environment such as a planned datacenter outage.

 ##  Coverage
   - [x] Find and Return 3 Supervisor Control Plane VMs from pyVmomi vSphere API.
   - [x] Find all TKG Workload Cluster Machine objects from K8s API on Supervisor Cluster.
   - [x] Shutdown WCP Service on vCenter and set Startup Type to Manual.
-  - [ ] Shutdown Supervisor Control Plane VMs - VC API or GOVC
+  - [x] Shutdown Supervisor Control Plane VMs - VC API or GOVC
   - [x] Shutdown all Worker & Control Plane Nodes in TKG Clusters - VC API or GOVC
   - [ ] Cordon all Workload Cluster Worker Nodes - K8s API on GC
   - [ ] Validate all Guest Clusters are powere down on Supervisor Cluster - K8s API
-  - [ ] Stop CAPI CAPW Controllers
-  - [ ]
   ---

 ## Setting up the Big Red Button